.357 Magnum Ammo

 | Lever-action (LeverEvolution) | $0.85–1.15/rd | $1.15–1.45/rd | $1.60+/rd |

-Note: .38 Special practice ammo for your .357 revolver runs $0.22–0.35/rd for FMJ — significantly cheaper than practicing with .357 Mag.
+.38 Special practice ammo for your .357 revolver runs $0.22–0.35/rd for FMJ — significantly cheaper than practicing with .357 Mag.
+If you shoot a .357 revolver regularly, buy .38 Spl in bulk for training.

 Firearms chambered in .357 Magnum